qpdf/qpdf/manual/download.rst

 .. _download:

-Downloading QPDF
+Downloading qpdf
 ================

-QPDF is included in most Linux distributions.
+qpdf is included in most Linux distributions.
 Native packages are available for many other operating systems as well.

 Other resources: